websanco/liferay-learn/docs/commerce/latest/en/add-ons-and-connectors/liferay-commerce-connector-to-salesforce.md

 ## Supported Entities

-The following chart While some entity data can be transferred both ways (e.g., Account, Order), some Salesforce entity data can only be transferred to Liferay (e.g., Account Contact, Price Book).
+The following chart lists supported Salesforce entities with their Liferay counterparts.
+While some entity data can be transferred bidirectionally, some Liferay data cannot be transferred to Salesforce.

 | Salesforce | Liferay | From Salesforce to Liferay | From Liferay to Salesforce |
 | --- | --- | --- | --- |